libero/infrastructure/README.md

 `git-crypt` encrypts data with a symmetric key, and places encrypted versions of that key in `.git-crypt`; one value for each public key of the users that should be able to access that data.
 It is easy to add new users, more complex to remove them.

-Once your public key has been added you can unlock the repository (see Admin section below for how), you can decrypt the repository:
+Once your public key has been added, you can unlock the repository (see [Admin](#admin) section below for how), you can decrypt the repository:

 ```bash
 git-crypt unlock